 ]]>

-How to Manage a Company When the CEO Disappears: Culture Does /how-to-manage-the-company-when-ceos-disappear-culture-does/?utm_source=rss&utm_medium=rss&%23038;utm_campaign=how-to-manage-the-company-when-ceos-disappear-culture-does Sun, 07 Sep 2025 20:25:19 +0000 http://felixk.me/?p=157 A successful company is rarely built on a single strength.
+How to Manage a Company When the CEO Disappears: Culture Does /how-to-manage-the-company-when-ceos-disappear-culture-does/ Sun, 07 Sep 2025 20:25:19 +0000 http://felixk.me/?p=157 A successful company is rarely built on a single strength.
 At its core, it rests on four foundations: product, team, resources, and culture.
 Recently, I’ve gained a deeper appreciation for the role of management systems and culture.
 I’ve come to see its evolution in three distinct stages, best measured by how the team experiences its […]

 The post How to Manage a Company When the CEO Disappears: Culture Does appeared first on Felix Kang.